(Originally

 In

-fortunate experience and meeting up with destiny that you couldn't
+experience and meeting up with destiny that you couldn't avoid (even

 It

-was Johndro that called the Vertex the "electric ascendant."
+was Lorne Johndro that nicknamed the Vertex the "electric ascendant."

 Here's how I typically use the Vertex (and the anti-Vertex):